New Jersey State Prison: Death row

 Prior to the 2007 repeal of the death penalty, the death row for men and execution chamber was in the Capital Sentence Unit (CSU) at the New Jersey State Prison.
-This unit was first established in 1907.
-The first death by electrocution occurred on December 11, 1907.
+This unit was first established in 1907 to transition death sentences away from county jails toward state-run executions using the new electric chair, built by Carl Adams of Trenton, in the shops of his Adams Electric Company.
+The first execution by electrocution occurred on December 11, 1907.
+The last such electrocution took place in 1963.
+In 1979 the Death House (8 Wing), along with the old hospital wing were demolished to make way for a new Gymnasium.

 In 1999 death row inmate Robert "Mudman" Simon, who was convicted of killing a police officer, died during a fight.
 The lethal injection chamber at the prison was never used, and the death penalty was repealed in December 2007.
 Therefore, the final execution to take place at the prison was a January 22, 1963 electrocution.
 The former lethal injection room now serves as an office.

 Within the prison are different zones with the red list zone holding high security risks.
 It is where prisoners who are incredibly powerful, have class A felonies, or have enough wealth or connections to beat their charges are kept.